ELECTRONIC PRESS KIT (EPK)

 Abbreviation: E Co & Q Co

-A small band with a curiously large sound, Emma Cook & Questionable Company formed in 2013 out of the thriving Burlington, Vermont music scene.
-Three friends combined their nuanced styles to form this funk-folk trio that delivers a gritty, honest and soulful performance.
+A small band with a curiously large sound, Emma Cook & Questionable Company formed in the thriving Burlington, Vermont music scene.
+Three friends combined their nuanced styles to create this all original folk-funk trio, delivering gritty, honest and soulful performances.
+Lead vocalist Emma Cook is “a formidable songwriter and instrumentalist”, and as the songwriter of the group she has been compared to Brandi Carlile, Sara Bareilles, and Norah Jones [Seven Days VT].

 "Cook's vocals largely define Questionable Company's lifting, expressive sound.
 Feltus' drumming is tender, while Guyton's melodic bass lines keep things wistful.
 Cook's vocals...hushed and deep, and Guyton's moody bass reverberates throughout...gorgeously dark."